For the music director, according to the gittith style; a psalm of David.

 and everything that moves through the currents of the seas.

-You made him ruler – Cf. Gen 1:26.
+You appoint them to rule over your creation – Cf. Gen 1:26.
 ‘Man was given the high position of ruling over the earth but forfeited it when he sinned.
 Yet he will regain that position in Christ, who will subject all things to himself when he comes again.’
 (Ryrie)

 ‘God holds us responsible for how we use his creation.
 God gave human beings tremendous authority-to be in charge of the whole earth.
 But with great authority comes great responsibility.
 If we own a pet, we have the legal authority to do with it as we wish, but we also have the responsibility to feed and care for it.
 How do you treat God’s creation?
 Use your resources wisely because God holds you accountable for your stewardship.’
 (Handbook of Bible Application)